Frederik IV, King of Denmark and Norway

 Frederik and Louise had four sons and one daughter.
 Sadly, three sons died in infancy.

 King Christian V died on August 25, 1699, due to the after-effects of a hunting accident, ten months after he had suffered very severe injuries from being kicked by a deer.
-Frederik acceded to the Danish throne as King Frederik IV.
-Frederik and his wife were anointed King and Queen of Denmark and Norway on April 15, 1700, at the Frederiksborg Castle Chapel.
+His son Frederik acceded to the Danish throne as King Frederik IV.
+Frederik and his wife were anointed King and Queen of Denmark and Norway on April 15, 1700, at the Frederiksborg Palace Chapel in Hillerød, Denmark.

 Despite having inadequate training, Frederik was a fairly successful ruler.
 He selected his advisors carefully and held audiences in which ordinary people could speak to him and present letters with complaints or requests.
 However, Frederik was not very familiar with the Danish language, which he only used on state occasions.
 He usually spoke and wrote in German and French.
-For a good part of Frederik IV’s reign, Denmark, along with Russia and Saxony, was engaged in the Great Northern War (1700 – 1721) against Sweden.
-He did not achieve his main goal, to regain the former eastern Danish provinces lost to Sweden in the 17th century.
+For a good part of Frederik IV’s reign, Denmark, Russia, and Saxony were engaged in the Great Northern War (1700 – 1721) against Sweden.
+Frederik did not achieve his main goal to regain the former eastern Danish provinces lost to Sweden in the 17th century.
 Denmark also had to return Holstein-Gottorp to its duke.

 Fredensborg Palace; Credit – By Glån – https://www.flickr.com/photos/84554176@N00/5251098650/sizes/o/in/photostream/, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=12668133